-- (a) In circumstances where validation of a non-Curaçao pilot licence is needed to fulfil specific tasks of finite duration, the Authority may issue a temporary validation of such a licence for those tasks as described in this paragraph. - (b) Notwithstanding the requirements contained in Sections 2.2.4.1, 2.2.4.2, 2.2.4.3 or 2.2.4.4, the Authority may temporarily validate a licence issued by another ICAO Contracting State in accordance with the provisions of ICAO Annex 1, including an instructor rating or examiner authorisation issued by that State, provided that the holder of the licence shall: - 1) Possess an appropriate licence, medical certificate, type ratings and qualifications, to include instructor or examiner qualifications, valid in the State of licence issue for the duties proposed; - (2) Demonstrate, to the satisfaction of the Authority and relevant to the licence to be validated, knowledge of Curaçao's: - (i) Air law; - (ii) Meteorology; - (iii) Operational Procedures; and

-- (iv) Radiotelephony. - (3) Provide evidence of language proficiency in English as specified in paragraph 2.2.2 or shall demonstrate to the Authority the language skills as specified in paragraph 2.2.2. - (4) Be employed by an aircraft manufacturer or Approved Training Organisation located outside Curação performing training on behalf of an aircraft manufacturer; and - (5) Be limited to performing flight instruction and testing for initial issue of type ratings, the supervision of initial line flying by the pilots of an operator in Curaçao, delivery or ferry flights, initial line flying, flight demonstrations or test flights. - (c) Whenever conducting or supervising line flying, the pilot shall also be required to meet the relevant requirements of Part 8. - (d) The Authority will verify the authenticity of the licence, ratings, authorisations and medical certificate with the State of licence issue prior to issuing the temporary validation. - (e) The duration of the temporary validation shall be for one year.
+- (a) In circumstances where validation of a non-Curaçao pilot licence is needed to fulfil specific tasks of finite duration, the Authority may issue a temporary validation of such a licence for those tasks as described in this paragraph. - (b) Notwithstanding the requirements contained in 2.2.4.1, 2.2.4.2, 2.2.4.3, or 2.2.4.4 of this Part, the Authority may temporarily validate a licence issued by another Contracting State in accordance with the provisions of ICAO Annex 1, including an instructor rating or examiner authorisation issued by that State, provided that the holder of the licence shall: - Possess the appropriate licence, medical certificate, type ratings, and qualifications, to include instructor or examiner qualifications, valid in the State of Licence Issue for the duties proposed; - (2) Demonstrate, to the satisfaction of the Authority and relevant to the licence to be validated, knowledge of Curaçao's: - (i) Air law; - (ii) Meteorology; - (iii) Operational procedures; and - (iv) RT; - (3) Provide evidence of language proficiency in the language of English and, if required, in the language of Curaçao as specified in 2.2.2 of this Part or shall demonstrate to the Authority the language skills as specified in 2.2.2 of this Part; - (4) Be employed by an aircraft manufacturer or ATO located outside Curaçao and performing training on behalf of an aircraft manufacturer; and - (5) Be limited to performing flight instruction and testing for initial issue of type ratings, the supervision of initial line flying by the pilots of an operator in Curaçao, delivery or ferry flights, initial line flying, flight demonstrations, or test flights. - (c) Whenever conducting or supervising line flying, the pilot shall also be required to meet the relevant requirements of Part 8 of these regulations. - (d) The Authority will verify the authenticity of the licence, ratings, authorisations, and medical certificate with the State of Licence Issue prior to issuing the temporary validation. - (e) The duration of the temporary validation shall be 1 year.